 Eating and drinking your way through any city is such a great way to feel like a local.
 We had amazing fondue somewhere but I can’t remember what it was called to save my life.
 Be adventurous and go out of your normal box for your meals.
 That’s half the fun!

-So if you have a weekend in Amsterdam, be sure to hit up the highlights, embrace the culture, and enjoy the beauty of this incredible city!
+So if you have three days in Amsterdam, be sure to hit up the highlights, embrace the culture, and enjoy the beauty of this incredible city!